ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 Arm Mbed OS allows you to update your device firmware, enabled by the Pelion IoT platform.
 Mbed CLI includes features to prepare and ship updates for devices managed through the [Device Management Portal](https://cloud.mbed.com/docs/current/introduction/index.html).
 Mbed CLI provides the subcommand `mbed device-management` to manage devices (`mbed dev-mgmt` and `mbed dm` are also available as shorter aliases).
 The remainder of this document uses the `mbed dm` alias for all device management subcommands.
 This document explains the steps to enable and use Pelion Device Management with a project.

+### Requirements

+To use the `mbed dm` command to update a device, your device must be running an application with Pelion Device Management Client and a supported managed or unmanaged bootloader.

+This command only works for devices running Pelion Device Management Client, and the application is combined with a bootloader.

 ### Project setup

 Configure your Mbed Cloud SDK API key, target and toolchain.
 Obtain the API key from the the Device Management Portal.